SlotTeam/slot-framework/README.md

     $ npm install -g slot-cli

-On your prefered directory workspace, execute the next command to build your HelloWorld project:
+On your preferred workspace directory, execute the next command to build your HelloWorld project:

     $ slot create hello